DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.6.3.
 EC2 AMI's (updated 9/29/2020)
 - AMI's are region specific.
 - If you build an AMI and need it in other regions, it needs to be copied to other regions <a href="https://aws.amazon.com/premiumsupport/knowledge-center/copy-ami-region/"> Tutorial </a>

 ### 1.6.4.
 EC2 Instance Pricing:
 - **On-Demand instances** are based on a fixed rate by the hour or second.
 As the name implies, you can start an On-Demand instance whenever you need one and can stop it when you no longer need it.
 There is no requirement for a long-term commitment.
 - **Reserved instances** ensure that you keep exclusive use of an instance on 1 or 3 year contract terms.
 The long-term commitment provides significantly reduced discounts at the hourly rate.
 These can't be moved between regions (updated 9/29/2020)
 - **Spot instances** take advantage of Amazon’s excess capacity and work in an interesting manner.
 In order to use them, you must financially bid for access.
 Because Spot instances are only available when Amazon has excess capacity, this option makes sense only if your app has flexible start and end times.
 You won’t be charged if your instance stops due to a price change (e.g., someone else just bid a higher price for the access) and so consequently your workload doesn’t complete.
 However, if you terminate the instance yourself you will be charged for any hour the instance ran.
 Spot instances are normally used in batch processing jobs.
+The "Spot Market" is where you bit on spot instances.

 ### 1.6.5.
 Standard Reserved vs. Convertible Reserved vs. Scheduled Reserved:
 - **Standard Reserved Instances** have inflexible reservations that are discounted at 75% off of On-Demand instances.
 Standard Reserved Instances cannot be moved between regions.
 You can choose if a Reserved Instance applies to either a specific Availability Zone, or an Entire Region, but you cannot change the region.